Ellpeck/TinyLifeWeb/web/_includes/faq.md

 # 👶 How old do I have to be to play Tiny Life?
 Can I let my children play?
 Tiny Life is a game intended for all audiences, young and old!

 Depending on the country you're buying Tiny Life in, it may be rated as appropriate for people ages 6 and up, or ages 12 and up.
-This is due to a variety of references in the game that governments may deem inappropriate for children.
+This is due to a variety of references in the game that governments may deem inappropriate for children of differing ages.
 In our opinion, it's important that you know about these references, but that you decide for yourself if your child is ready to be exposed to them.

 Notable references are:
 - Veiled nudity when Tinies shower, use the toilet, or fool around.
 Nudity is covered by a pixelated censor effect, below which the basic body shape is visible.
 There is no visible or censored genitalia.